Electronic Recycling - E-Waste

-SDSU has an active campus recycling program with new elements being added all the time as we work towards attaining zero waste and carbon neutrality goals.
+SDSU has an active campus recycling program with new elements being added as we work towards attaining zero waste and carbon neutrality goals.
 Material Management’s efforts towards these goals include collecting all surplus generated by SDSU.
 Surplus consists of computers and accessories, furniture, vehicles, all electronics, supplies, and lab equipment.
 We reuse or recycle these assets per the State of California regulations and guidelines.
 Additional information on state waste management efforts

-Requests for surplus pick-ups can be submitted.
+Requests for surplus pick-ups can be submitted here.

 Surplus is available for purchase on the Public Surplus online auction.

 In addition, SDSU must divert at least 50 percent of solid waste from landfills.
 The campus is striving to meet or exceed this goal and you can help.
-Containers are located throughout campus for most consumer recyclables such as beverage containers, cardboard and paper.
+Containers are located throughout campus for most consumer recyclables such as, beverage containers, cardboard and paper.

 Material Management has processed the following quantities of E-waste in the last few years:

 2022 – 59,280Lbs

 Environmental Health & Safety collects aerosols, batteries, bulbs, light tubes and are hazardous waste including x-ray equipment.

 - Beverage Containers: aluminum, glass, plastic